Get a free estimate

 If you believe your lawn may have a grub infestation, CALL WAYNES for a free lawn inspection.

 BONUS!
-The lawn treatment for grubs also protect against the impending Army Wormageddon we will have in the Fall.
+The lawn treatment for grubs also protects against the impending Army Wormageddon we will have in the Fall.